| |

 |

-Peter Giron and Rick Margitza and performed in various clubs including the
+Giron and Rick Margitza and performed in various clubs.

-Yonatan's main interests are synthesizing free improvised music and written
+Yoni's main interests are synthesizing free improvised music and written chamber

-chamber music.
-The latter led him to found the New Dilemma chamber group comprised
+music.
+The latter led him to found the New Dilemma chamber group comprised of

-of strings, tenor saxophone, and drums.
-The first concert of New Dilemma was
+strings, tenor saxophone, and drums.
+The first concert of New Dilemma was described

 between modern classical music, composed until the last note, and the highly